 McMillen Health is a nonprofit voluntary health and welfare organization, exempt from income tax under Section 501(c)(3) of the Internal Revenue Code, and qualifies for the 50 percent charitable contributions deduction limitation.
 McMillen Health has been classified as an organization that is not a private foundation under Section 509(a) of the Internal Revenue Code.
-Management believes McMillen Health is no longer subject to examination by taxing authorities for years before June 30, 2013.
+Management believes McMillen Health is no longer subject to examination by taxing authorities for years before June 30, 2014.

 During the year ended June 30, 2015, McMillen Health began a capital campaign to raise approximately \$725,000 to upgrade its facility, road, parking lot and certain technology (Renovation Project).
-Completion of the Renovation Project is expected in 2017.
+The Renovation Project was completed in 2017.